 Towables are also joining the lithium party.
 At the recent RV Industry trade show, RVX, there were a few towable concept RVs with a lithium battery bank.
 Perhaps most impressive was K-Z’s Venture RV Sonic X travel trailer with 1,000 amp hours of lithium power.
 Keystone had an eye-catching Springdale concept with lithium power that also impressed.

 Along with lithium power, RVs are now including solar packages or solar options.
+Solar power is essential for camping at primitive campsites and boondocking.
 The Sonic X concept had 1,000 watts of solar power in addition to the 1,000 amp hours of lithium.

 However, getting you off-grid isn’t enough if you can’t go off-road too.
 Higher clearance is an increasingly available feature.